linde/acm-minimal/readme.md

-# Simple barebones GKE with ACM (configsync, policy controller)
+# Minimal GKE with ACM that can send Metrics to Cloud Monitoring

 The following is a minimal terraform example to stand up a cluster and install configsync using config from [../config-root] and enforce policies via Policy Controller.

+Additionally, it has the default GKE service account (actually the GCE service account) configured so it can post metrics to Cloud Monitoring.

 ## create a project, values below are in experimental-anthos and joonix billing account